grfwings/b01-zola/content/blog/rewriting-nostd.md

 ```

 Not the most complex code ever written, I agree.
 And at 6 lines of code, quite small too.
-But I recently read Casey Muratori's essay on [the hidden cost of software libraries](https://posts.cgamedev.com/p/the-hidden-cost-of-software-libraries) and it got me thinking.
+But I recently read Gabriel Dechichi's essay on [the hidden cost of software libraries](https://posts.cgamedev.com/p/the-hidden-cost-of-software-libraries) and it got me thinking.
 I wonder how small this binary is?
 First, let's look at the size of the source code:

 ```console
 $ du -h src/main.rs